wubzbz/vscode-python-debugger-la64/BUILD_LA64.md

 npm run test
 ```

+> [!NOTE]
-> **Note**: On LoongArch64 architecture, the test framework automatically uses the locally installed VSCodium instead of downloading the x86 version of VSCode, which is different from the official extension.
+> On LoongArch64 architecture, the test framework automatically uses the locally installed VSCodium instead of downloading the x86 version of VSCode, which is different from the official extension.

 ### 7. Update Build Number (Optional)